Freedom or folly? UK’s end to mandatory masks sows confusion

 Britain is not alone in grappling with masks.
 In recent months, Israel has reopened businesses, schools and event venues, lifting nearly all restrictions after it inoculated some 85% of its adults.
 Now cases are rising again, and authorities have reimposed a rule requiring people to wear masks indoors, as the country scrambles to contain the delta variant.

-In the United States, the Centers for Disease Control and Prevention says fully vaccinated people don’t need to wear masks in most settings, in contrast to the WHO, which advises them to cover up.
+In the U.S., the Centers for Disease Control and Prevention says fully vaccinated people don’t need to wear masks in most settings, in contrast to the WHO, which advises them to cover up.
 Some U.S. states and cities are trying to decide what to do as cases rise again.
+Los Angeles County, the most populous county in the U.S., announced Thursday it is again requiring people to wear masks indoors, even if they are vaccinated.

 In many East Asian countries, it was common even before the pandemic for people to wear masks when sick or on high-pollution days.
 There is little in the way of an anti-mask movement.